-Jerry Vandiver has also had his compositions recorded by Lee Greenwood, Barbara Mandrell, Ronna Reeves, Cleve Francis and Woody Lee.
-Two of Jerry's song titles are hanging on the wall in the Country Music Hall of Fame.
+Two of Jerry's song titles are hanging on the wall in The Country Music Hall of Fame in Nashville.

 In 2001, Jerry Vandiver saw the release of his own album titled 'Don't Try This At Home'.
 Band leader and Academy of Country Music (ACM) 'Musician of the Year' nominee Jonathan Yudkin assembled a team of A-list Nashville players for this critically acclaimed acoustic album, which also featured the Grammy award-winning Fairfield Four, who were seen in the 'O Brother, Where Art Thou' film.